groveld/groveld.github.io/_posts/2015/2015-01-09-use-gitolite-to-control-access-to-a-git-server.md

 git commit -a -m "New user John added"
 ```

-Push the changes up to the git server to save the results:
+Push the changes up to the Git server to save the results:

 ```shell
 git push